xLLM-AI/xllm-ops/replace_token/README.md

 ```
 ├──replace_token     // Call the ReplaceToken custom operator using kernel function direct tuning
 │   └── replace_token       // Operator Engineering
-│   └── replace_test            // This directory is the unit test of replace token, including accuracy test and performance test
+│   └── test            // This directory is the unit test of replace token, including accuracy test and performance test
 ```

 ## Operator Description